darktable-org/dtdocs/content/special-topics/variables.md

 $(JOBCODE)                 internal jobcode of current job
 ```

-# metadata tags
+# metadata

-Metadata tags from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substition.
-The last part of the xmp tagname is used for the variable name.
-Example: The xmp tag `Xmp.iptc.location` is available as `$(LOCATION)`.
+Fields from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substition using the last part of the associated tag name as the variable name.
+For example, the xmp tag `Xmp.iptc.location` is available as the variable `$(LOCATION)`.

 # string substitution